virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
+where

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determines containers on which the action should be executed.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers  for the action to be executed.
- One of those three parameters is required.
+ One of these three parameters is required.
 - `path`
 - `body`

 ### AppendFile
-Available Nodes: all except *Docker-based* and *Elastic VPS*
+Available for all node types (except for *Docker* containers and *Elastic VPS*)
 ```
 {
   "appendFile": [